 The new Arena Stage just opened this fall in South West DC after a major 30 month, $135 million renovation designed by Canadian architect Bing Thom.
 The dramatic curved glass form with a floating cloud-like roof encloses the original theater building and adds about 100,000 sf to the program of the Mead Center for American Theater.

-I live in Nairobi, Kenya now where I work as an architect, animator and tech-startup mentor.
+I live in New York City now where I work for CASE.
 This is my old architectural photography blog from when I lived in Washington DC.
-You can contact me by email: email@example.com.
+You can contact me by email: kashbennett at gmail.com.
 You can also follow me on Twitter: @kashuobennett